thedoggybrad/WindowsPEBasic/README.md

 <br>
 •No hard drive is required.
 You can run Windows PE entirely from memory.
 <br>
-•The base version requires only 512MB of memory.
-(If you add drivers, packages, or apps, you'll need more memory.)
+•It requires only 512MB of memory.
 <br>
 •In order to boot Windows PE directly from memory (also known as RAM disk boot), a contiguous portion of physical memory (RAM) which can hold the entire Windows PE (WIM) image must be available.
-To optimize memory use, manufacturers should ensure that their firmware reserves memory locations either at the beginning or at the end of the physical memory address space.
 <br>
 •The 32-bit version of Windows PE can boot 32-bit UEFI and BIOS PCs, and 64-bit BIOS PCs.
 <br>